 There are scholarships out there that don’t require anything but an application and possibly another requirement or two.
 They’re more like contests in that they select a winner at random.
 You’ll probably have a lot of competition for these.

 These scholarships use data about your family’s finances to determine what kind of an award you qualify for.
-Typically, that means you’ll need a completed FAFSA® form (Free Application for Federal Student Aid) and your estimated family contribution (EFC) number.
+Typically, that means you’ll need a completed FAFSA® form (Free Application for Federal Student Aid).

 Scholarship requirements vary, but many have the same basic stipulations.
 This makes it simpler to batch out your scholarship applications.
 Here’s what you’ll want to ensure you have before applying: